YuneGit/Yuneify/README.md

-Here’s the updated README reflecting that the code can now be run outside of REAPER and in your code IDE:

----

 # REAPER MIDI and FX Control Scripts

 This project includes a collection of Python scripts for **REAPER**, a popular digital audio workstation (DAW), that automates several tasks related to MIDI manipulation, plugin management, and track creation using REAPER's API and GPT-powered suggestions.